-The foundation of the TechWomen program is the four-week professional mentorship at a company, organization, or institution in the San Francisco Bay Area or Silicon Valley.
+The foundation of the TechWomen program is the four-week professional mentorship at a company, organization, or institution in the San Francisco Bay Area, Silicon Valley, or Chicago.
 During the mentorship, strong bonds are formed that inspire a rich exchange of ideas and expertise.
 Prior to arriving in the United States, each Emerging Leader and her Professional Mentor design a collaborative project based on the Emerging Leader’s professional goals.
 Four days per week, for four weeks, the Emerging Leader and Mentor work together on the project at the Mentor’s company.
 Projects vary depending on each Emerging Leader’s areas of expertise and interests, as well as on the needs of the host company.

 To facilitate rewarding and relevant professional experiences for the TechWomen Emerging Leaders, each participant is asked to choose a TechWomen Track based on her area of expertise and interest.
 This track is used to help match the Emerging Leader at a host company that aligns with her career interests and professional background.
 Tracks also offer a sense of community while making it easier to identify like-minded professionals and foster new connections.